MINI Countryman JCW (2012-2016) review

 Practicality and performance come together in the MINI John Cooper Works Countryman.
 The chunky 4x4 Countryman is already the most practical MINI, but the JCW version is also the most expensive, and the most powerful, too – it features a 215bhp version of the 1.6-litre turbocharged petrol engine found in other JCW models.
 This will help the car rival the forthcoming new Audi RS Q3, as well as high-performance versions of the BMW X1 and Range Rover Evoque, and even the VW Golf R hot hatch.
 It rides lower than lesser Countryman models, on gorgeous 18-inch alloy wheels, while the MINI ALL4 4x4 system ensures excellent traction on the road and decent ability off it.

 The JCW Countryman isn’t only the most powerful MINI in the range, with its 215bhp 1.6-litre turbo; it’s also the first and only JCW model to feature four-wheel drive, plus the only one to be offered with an automatic gearbox.
 A manual box is standard, though, and it delivers the same sharp shifts as the six-speed in other MINI JCW models.
-Whichever you go for, performance is devastating, with 0-62mph in seven seconds.
+Whichever you go for, performance is devastating, with 0-62mph in 6.9.
 Most of the time, the clever ALL4 4x4 system divides power between the front and rear axles, but it can send it all to the rear to make the agile handling even more sharp.
 And while the ride height is lower than in other Countryman models, and the ride firmer as a result, drivers still get a great view of the road.

 Euro NCAP awarded the MINI Countryman five stars in its independent crash tests, and the JCW comes equipped with stability control as standard, boosting its safety credentials.
 Plus, its 4x4 transmission promises reassuring grip in slippery winter conditions.
 As in all MINIs, most of the materials used inside the car have a high-quality feel, which will reassure buyers that the car is built to last.
 But the company doesn’t have the best reliability record in our annual Driver Power satisfaction surveys – owners have questioned reliability on the hatchback – and finished a disappointing 21st out of 30 in the Driver Power 2012 manufacturer chart.